Starting Up¶

 - Sort the contributors table by

-and order in descending order. - Select the
+amountand order in descending order. - Select the

-columns. - Select the
+first_nameandamountcolumns. - Select the

-columns and drop duplicates. - Count how many there are after the duplicates have been dropped.
+last_nameandfirst_namecolumns and drop duplicates. - Count how many there are after the duplicates have been dropped.

 Altering Tables¶

-Creating a new column is quite easy with pandas
+Creating a new column is quite easy with pandas.

 dfcand['name'] = dfcand['last_name'] + ", " + dfcand['first_name']